yasukata/iip/README.md

 - **easy integration**: iip aims to minimize dependencies on CPU architectures, NICs, libraries, and compiler features.
 Please see https://github.com/yasukata/iip#compilation-test for its dependency.
 - **good performance**: iip is aware of multi-core scalability, NIC hardware offloading features, and zero-copy I/O; on a 32 CPU core machine, iip can handle more than 60 millions of short TCP messages in one second, and for bulk TCP data transfer, a single CPU core is enough for iip to saturate a 100 Gbps link thanks to NIC offloading features and zero-copy I/O. Please see https://github.com/yasukata/bench-iip#rough-numbers for rough performance numbers.

+## WARNING

+The authors will not bear any responsibility if the implementations, provided by the authors, cause any problems.

 ## other building blocks

 ### I/O subsystem